How to Develop Resilience, and Why You Should!

 • Keep a positive outlook even amidst financial troubles or family drama

-One of the best ways to practice the skill of resilience—because it is a practice—is to approach problems with a growth mindset.
 This is an outlook where you perceive challenges as opportunities to learn.
 It encourages an uplifting mindset that seeks to learn, rather than a defeatist view that shuts out innovation and resists change.
 Stanford University, together with the Bill and Melinda Gates Foundation, published a study of Carol Dweck’s findings on tenacity in an academic setting.
-The results are powerful and strongly show that a growth mindset breeds resilience, and more resilience leads to success.
+The results are powerful and strongly show that a growth mindset breeds resilience—and more resilience leads to success.

-Building up your resilience a growth mindset is a daily, if not hourly, practice.
-Here are some of the many ways you can grow your own resiliency:
+Building up your resilience and a growth mindset is a daily, if not hourly, practice.

 • Intentionally relax to be more flexible when plans change